CIBC-Internal/python/Doc/glossary.rst

       etc.).
 File objects are also called :dfn:`file-like objects` or :dfn:`streams`.

-      There are actually three categories of file objects: raw binary files, buffered binary files and text files.
+      There are actually three categories of file objects: raw :term:`binary files <binary file>`, buffered
+      :term:`binary files <binary file>` and :term:`text files <text file>`.
       Their interfaces are defined in the :mod:`io` module.
 The canonical way to create a file object is by using the :func:`open` function.

    file-like object
       A synonym for :term:`file object`.